benmesander/rvint/README.md

 extension functionality on I, and Zmmul instruction sets.
 If there is interest, I could support other instruction sets such as E.

+These routines are designed to be both concise and efficient, although where those two goals clash, I went with concise.

 ![Screenshot of tests](rvint.png "Screenshot of tests")